 My work begins on the studio floor, with scraps of fabric and paper, canvases, metal rings and twine.
 The process is intensely manual; intuitive before analytic.
 One element resonates with another, a third can wrap around the second.
 I have my hands, a hammer, needle and thread, scissors, acrylic mediums.
 A stroke of paint intervenes.
 Does it connect?
 That is when I step back to examine the spontaneous.

-The most important concept in my work is the void, which can be interpreted as physical or psychological.
+An important concept in my work is the void, which can be interpreted as physical or psychological.
 It is both manifest nothingness and meditative catharsis, a threat and an aspiration.
 In my early work I explored this concept through monochrome black paintings, the ultimate reductive palette.
 Recently I have expanded on this by cutting through the canvas and using absence as part of the compositional structure.

 Through painting I am visualizing the unknown.
 I use and break every convention available.
 Each decision builds on the previous, leaving a trace.